AmanMotghare/Mailer/README.md

-Mailer is a website that provides an E-mail templates and helps you to generate an email by filling the required details according to the template.
+Mailer is a website that provides an E-mail templates and helps you to generate an email by filling the required details according to the template..